annisarisma/sales-app-frontend/README.md

 ## About Sales Application Frontend
-Hi there, welcome to the CSV System repository.
-Here, I provide a simple documentation and details about the system I've created.
+Hi there, welcome to the **Sales Application Frontend** repository.
+This is a front-end project built with React for a sales management system.
+It supports dynamic UI interactions, data visualization, and smooth user experience using modern JavaScript tools.
 Enjoy! 💁‍♀️

 ### 📖 Libraries I've used:
 - React